-VCU and the School of Education is committed to helping you make the most of your academic experience and translating your new knowledge and skills into a meaningful profession.
-There are a wide variety of resources both at VCU and beyond, that can help you make the most of your education.
+The VCU School of Education is committed to helping you make the most of your academic experience and translating your new knowledge and skills into a meaningful profession.
+VCU Career Services is a partner in this mission and can help prepare you for life after VCU.

-Employers interested in recruiting our School of Education students and graduates, please contact our Career Services employer relations team, and review our employer resource site for additional information on posting a position.
+Employers: Interested in recruiting our School of Education students and graduates?
+Please contact our Career Services employer relations team, and review our employer resource site for additional information on posting a position on Handshake.

-Graduate School Career Resources - Links on specific education organizations and associations, listserves and job posting websites.
+Graduate School Career Resources - Links on specific education organizations and associations, listservs and job posting websites.

 Preparing Future Faculty (PFF) Program - Developed for doctoral students interested in future faculty roles, students complete courses focused on preparing for the requirements and expectations of tenure faculty positions across the disciplines.

 Leaders and Entrepreneurs Academy for Professional Development (LEAPD) - Graduate students complete courses and experience to assist in preparing for careers in industry, non-profit organizations, public service and government.